andyfaff/scipy/PEP/1-Optimizer.rst

      * e.g. change convergence tolerances as we're going
      * e.g. change mutation constant during differential evolution.

-Duplicate code
-^^^^^^^^^^^^^^

-.. note

-    * Classes => inheritance.
-Base class improves => all improve.
-For example, placing numerical differentiation in the Function class allows either absolute or relative delta change to be made easily, and in one place.
-To do that for all minimizers would require modifications and extra keywords to all minimizer functions with the attendant risk of introducing bugs in lots of places.
-Testing those changes is a lot harder.
-    * With Optimizer objects testing can be made a lot easier.
-If the base class is tested thoroughly then subclasses with inherited methods are by definition covered.
-This is not the case for a multiplicity of minimizer functions.
-    * Unix philisophy, small sharp tools for one job and one job only.
-Not many dull tools for the same job.

 ``minimize``: class features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^